github/site-policy/onetime-privacy-statement.md

 We do not intentionally collect **sensitive personal information**, such as social security numbers, genetic data, health information, or religious information.
 Although onetimesecret.com does not request or intentionally collect any sensitive personal information, we realize that you might store this kind of information in your account, such as in a secret.
 If you store any sensitive personal information on our servers, you are consenting to our storage of that information on our servers, which are in the European Union (EU) and subject to European data protection laws.

-We do not intentionally collect information that is **stored in your applications** or other free-form content inputs.
-Information in your applications belongs to you, and you are responsible for it, as well as for making sure that your content complies with our [Terms of Service](/legal/terms-of-service/). onetimesecret.com employees do not access applications unless required to for security or maintenance, or for support reasons, with the consent of the application owner.
+We do not intentionally collect information that is **stored in your secret** or other free-form content inputs.
+Information in your secret belongs to you, and you are responsible for it, as well as for making sure that your content complies with our [Terms of Service](/info/terms/). onetimesecret.com employees do not access secret unless required to for security or maintenance, or for support reasons, with the consent of the secret owner.

 If you're a **child under the age of 13**, you may not have an account on onetimesecret.com. onetimesecret.com does not knowingly collect information from or direct any of our content specifically to children under 13.
 If we learn or have reason to suspect that you are a user who is under the age of 13, we will unfortunately have to close your account.
 We don't want to discourage you from learning to code, but those are the rules.
-Please see our [Terms of Service](/legal/terms-of-service/) for information about account termination.
+Please see our [Terms of Service](/info/terms/) for information about account termination.

 ### How we share the information we collect